 Set up a side hustle in your spare time, and you can earn up to £1,000 a year without paying a penny in tax, under the trading allowance.

-Think about skills people might pay for, such as dog walking, ironing, gardening, babysitting or blogging, or turn a hobby into a paying concern, by selling crafts on sites such as Etsy.
+Think about skills (or even time) you have that people might pay for, such as dog walking, ironing, gardening, babysitting or blogging, or turn a hobby into a paying concern, by selling crafts on sites such as Etsy (opens in new tab).

 You’ll also need to think carefully about how you will drum up interest in your business, whether that means listing your services online or advertising locally.